 Figure 4 shows another example.
-The user first builds a 3D piecewise linear complex as shown in Fig. 4(a), then our system generates its quality conforming Delaunay mesh.
-Badly shaped elements from the mesh are eliminated and replaced with well-shaped ones.
-This is done by automatically inserting additional points into the current mesh.
-From Fig. 4(b), we can see that more knots are generated around feature edges.
-By associating control points with the defined domain, all of the features are preserved in the resulting DMS solid of degree 4.
-Please refer to Fig. 4(d).
+The user first builds a 3D piecewise linear complex as shown in Figure 4, then our system generates its quality conforming Delaunay mesh.
+Badly shaped elements from the mesh are eliminated and replaced with well shaped ones.
+This is done by automatically inserting additional points into current mesh.
+From Figure 4(b), we can see that more knots are generated around feature edges.
+By associating control points with the defined domain, all the features are preserved in the resulting DMS solid of degree 4.
+Please refer to Figure 4(d).